Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

 The reconstructed coherence signal (Fig. \ref{fig:validation}b) captures many of the experimentally observed features, particularly the smaller peaks, but underestimates the depths of the strongest peaks.
 This is consistent with the known limitations in the accuracy of theoretical hyperfine calculations, particularly for strongly coupled nuclear spins.
 For more details and a discussion on the accuracy dependence of the hybrid MCMC approach on the accuracy of the input hyperfine couplings computed with DFT, see App. \ref{app:dft_hfs}.

 The posterior distribution of the total number of nuclear spins (Fig. \ref{fig:validation}c), with a modal value of 46, shows excellent agreement with the experimental reference value of 50.
 We further evaluated the posterior distribution of hyperfine couplings (Fig. \ref{fig:validation}d).
 A total of 45 out of the 48 experimentally identified nuclear spins are detected in the posterior distribution, with 22 of these spins exhibiting detection rates exceeding their baseline probabilities (Table \ref{tab:hf_compare}).
 The calculation of detection rates and baseline probabilities is detailed in Appendix \ref{app:detect_rates}.
+One strongly coupled spin (labeled C36 in Table 2 with ($A_{\parallel}, A_{\perp}$) = (84.52, 114.42) kHz) is not detected in the posterior distribution (see Fig. \ref{fig:validation}d).
+This illustrates the combined effects of sparse experimental data and known discrepancies between DFT-computed and experimentally measured hyperfine couplings: when the theoretical hyperfine values deviate from experiment, the posterior detection probability can be reduced even for otherwise well-resolved spins.
+Appendix \ref{app:dft_hfs} provides a detailed analysis showing that recovery rates for both spin number and hyperfine couplings remain high when the input couplings are accurate to within $\sim 1$ kHz, while larger discrepancies between the DFT-computed and experimentally-measured hyperfine couplings, as in the case of C36, lead to decreased detection.

 Our approach offers significant advantages over prior methods in terms of data efficiency, computational cost, and adaptability.
 A machine learning method proposed in Ref. \cite{jung2021deep} identified 23 nuclear spins in the same experimental dataset but required ~14 hours of computation using both CPU and GPU resources (an Intel Core i9-9920X with 12 cores and 2× NVIDIA RTX 2080 Ti), along with 11,000 data points for a 32-pulse experiment (and 7,500 for a 256-pulse one).
 Another ML-based method for this same inverse problem \cite{varona2024automatic}, which to the best of our knowledge has not yet been experimentally validated, uses 3.6 million synthetic training samples, each of which requires a forward model evaluation of the spin coherence model.
 Although they do not report computational time, training data generation alone involves significantly more model evaluations than our hybrid approach, which requires approximately 750,000 forward evaluations in total (25,000 MCMC walker steps per ensemble with an additional approximately 125,000 evaluations per ensemble during parallel tempering, with 5 ensembles run in total).
 Furthermore, their model must be retrained when experimental conditions, such as magnetic field or pulse sequences, are changed.